 In his career Nick has also covered several election campaigns at all levels, as well as disasters from the 2004 Peterborough floods, to Tornadoes in Fergus and Hamilton.
 In 2006 during the Caledonia land dispute Dixon frequently anchored CHCH’s coverage from the scene in front of both sides of the tense small town.
 He also reported for CNN and Fox News on the NHL’s suspension of Todd Bertuzzi after his now infamous hit on Steve Moore.

 Nick also enjoys telling more personal stories, and has closely followed the story of Travis Bailey, a man who survived after being shot in the head, and who is now dealing with the significant difficulties of his recovery.

-In December of 2008 Nick began anchoring CHCH News at 6.
-But while viewers see him spending most of his time behind the desk at both 6 & 11, there’s nothing he loves more than getting out of the studio and telling stories, or anchoring live in the field.
+In December of 2008 Nick began anchoring CHCH Evening News.
+But while viewers see him spending most of his time behind the desk, there’s nothing he loves more than getting out of the studio and telling stories, or anchoring live in the field.